 Another group of lysosomal storage disorders recognized in dogs and cats may result in cytoplasmic vacuoles predominantly in lymphocytes and occasionally in neutrophils.
-These disorders include gangliosidoses, α-mannosidosis, Niemann-Pick disease variants, acid-lipase deficiency, and fucosidosis.
+These disorders include gangliosidoses, alpha-mannosidosis, Niemann-Pick disease variants, acid-lipase deficiency, and fucosidosis.
 Most of these disorders result in severe, progressive neurologic disorders resulting from accumulated product in neuronal tissue.

 Pelger-Huët anomaly is a nuclear hyposegmentation defect of granulocytes in people, cats, rabbits, horses, and dogs that are heterozygous for the anomaly.
 Neutrophils have normal function but a near absence of segmented nuclear morphology.
 Most or all of the neutrophils appear as bands and metamyelocytes and may appear as a marked left shift in an otherwise normal leukogram.
 Eosinophils and basophils, if present, also exhibit nuclear hyposegmentation.
 Affected heterozygote animals are clinically normal; the homozygous inheritance of the trait is lethal.

 Hypersegmentation is an increased degree of nuclear segmentation resulting in multiple lobes connected by nuclear filaments.
-It is a nonspecific indication of increased time in blood and is normal aging of the cell.
+It is a nonspecific indication of increased time in circulation and is normal aging of the cell.
 This may be seen with stress leukograms or corticosteroid administration.

 Leukocyte agglutination may occur with either neutrophils or lymphocytes.
 This is seen on low magnification as aggregates of 5–15 tightly clumped leukocytes.
 Avid agglutination may result in a markedly false low total WBC concentration on some cell counting instruments.
 This is likely due to the presence of a naturally occurring cold agglutinin that is operative only in vitro at laboratory temperature.
 There is no known clinical significance.